shawnqin2001/CadaST/README.md

 ## Discription

-This project is a python implementation of **cadaST**, a spatial transcriptomics data denoising and augmenting method based on similarity graph.
+This project is a python implementation of **CadaST**, a spatial omics data denoising and augmenting method based on similarity graph.
 The method is proposed in the paper **Similarity-Graph Based Spatial Context-Aware Denoising and Augmenting in Spatial Transcriptomics**.
 The method is implemented in the class `CadaST` in `model.py`.

 ## Installation
 Use pip to install the package in your python environment.